Giulio Andreotti: Sigonella Crisis

-On 7 October 1985, four men representing the Palestine Liberation Front (PLF) hijacked the Italian MS Achille Lauro liner off the coast of Egypt, as she was sailing from Alexandria to Ashdod, Israel.
+On 7 October 1985, four men representing the Palestinian Liberation Front (PLF) hijacked the Italian MS Achille Lauro liner off the coast of Egypt, as she was sailing from Alexandria to Ashdod, Israel.
 The hijacking was organized by Muhammad Zaidan, leader of the PLF.
 One 69-year-old Jewish American man in a wheelchair, Leon Klinghoffer, was murdered by the hijackers and thrown overboard.

 The Egyptian airliner carrying the hijackers was intercepted by F-14 Tomcats from the VF-74 "BeDevilers" and the VF-103 "Sluggers" of Carrier Air Wing 17, based on the aircraft carrier USS Saratoga, and directed to land at Naval Air Station Sigonella (a NATO air base in Sicily) under the orders of U.S. Secretary of Defense Caspar Weinberger; there, the hijackers were arrested by the Italian Carabinieri after a disagreement between American and Italian authorities.
 Prime Minister Bettino Craxi claimed Italian territorial rights over the NATO base.
 Italian Air Force personnel and Carabinieri lined up facing the United States Navy SEALs which had arrived with two C-141s.
 Other Carabinieri were sent from Catania to reinforce the Italians.
 The US eventually allowed the hijackers to be taken into Italian custody, after receiving assurances that the hijackers would be tried for murder.
 The other passengers on the plane (including Zaidan) were allowed to continue on to their destination, despite protests by the United States.
 Egypt demanded an apology from the U.S. for forcing the airplane off course.

 The escape of Muhammad Zaidan was the result of a deal made with Yassar Arafat.